The Bonsai algorithm: grow your own fermion-to-qubit mapping: Growing hardware-efficient mappings with the bonsai algorithm

 A tree subgraph $\mathcal{T}$ that spans all the nodes in a graph $\mathcal{P}$ is called a \textit{spanning tree} (ST).
 If $\mathcal{P}$ is a tree itself, then the choice of ST is unique.
 A general graph, however, may have several STs.
-A degree-$\kappa$ constrained ST is one such tree that has no vertices with degree greater than $\kappa$.
-In our case, since we need the subgraph $\mathcal{T}$ to be a ternary tree in order to be useful in defining a mapping, we require it to be degree-4 constrained.
-This implies that it is not always possible to find such tree (for instance, if $\mathcal{P}$ is a tree but not degree-$\kappa$ constrained with $\kappa \leq 4$).
+A degree-$\Delta$ constrained ST is one such tree that has no vertices with a degree greater than $\Delta$.
+In our case, since we need the subgraph $\mathcal{T}$ to be a ternary tree in order to define a mapping, all nodes but one must be at most degree-4 and the root degree-3.
+This implies that it is not always possible to find such a tree (for instance, if $\mathcal{P}$ is a tree but not degree-$\Delta$ constrained with $\Delta \leq 4$).
 Moreover, even if a degree-4 constrained tree subgraph exists, finding it is generally hard (in fact, simply determining whether there is one is an NP-complete problem \cite{garey1979computers}).
-For our purposes, if $\mathcal{T}$ is not a ST of $\mathcal{P}$, it can nevertheless define a proper fermion-to-qubit mapping, although in such case some SWAPs may be needed to implement Majorana-generated unitary gates.
-Therefore, we propose using a greedy heuristic to find a TT that is close to a spanning tree, and is in fact guaranteed to find a ST for some specific topologies.
+For our purposes, if $\mathcal{T}$ is not an ST of $\mathcal{P}$, it can nevertheless define a proper fermion-to-qubit mapping, although in such case some SWAPs may be needed to implement Majorana-generated unitary gates.
+Therefore, we propose using a greedy heuristic to find a TT that is close to a spanning tree and is in fact guaranteed to find an ST for some specific topologies.
 The routine is explained precisely in Appendix \ref{app:algorithms} (Algorithm \ref{alg:spanning_tree}).

 \LinesNotNumbered